-Most maps use symbols, rather than descriptions, to show where things are, and also abbreviations.
+Most maps use symbols and abbreviations, rather than descriptions, to show where things are.
 This is to avoid the map being crowded with writing, making it harder to read.
 The key as to how to read a map is exactly that: a key.
 Also known as a legend, the key sits in the corner of the map for you to refer to and tells you what the different symbols mean so that you know what you are looking at.
 Of course, different map brands in different countries have different colour codes and symbols, so it's good to familiarise yourself with the brand you are using.

 Symbols and abbreviations range from the essential – public toilet icons, little tent symbols signifying camping areas, and footbridge icons, denoting where you can cross rivers and streams – to the very useful: picnic spots, good viewing points and places to eat and drink.
 Brits often scour their OS Maps looking for PH, which means Public House (pub), for when they want to know where the nearest place is to get a beer!

 Likewise, knowing the difference between various symbols can be really helpful when navigating through different types of terrain, such as different varieties of woodland.
 Pine plantations may be represented by icons looking somewhat Christmassy, whilst mixed woodland might be represented by a bushier, broccoli-esque icon.
 Once you know these details, you can often work out if you are where you think you are by the flora around you.